wix/Detox/docs/Guide.Migration.md

 ###Version 5.x.x breaks detox's API in 4 different places

 #### 1. Promise based flow
-All of the API calls are now promise based, and must use either promise chains or async-await.<br>
+All of the API calls are now promise based, and must use either promise chains or async-await.

 Here's an example of async call to tap an element